core-wg/oscore/draft-ietf-core-object-security.md

    * An intermediary node is not able to initiate an OSCORE protected Observe registration (Observe with value 0) which verifies as coming from the client.
 An OSCORE-aware intermediary SHALL NOT initiate registrations of observations (see {{coap-coap-proxy}}).
 If an OSCORE-unaware proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server.
 To prevent this from resulting in the OSCORE-unaware proxy to cancel of the registration, a server MAY respond to a replayed registration request with a replay of a cached notification.
 Alternatively, the server MAY send a new notification.

    * An intermediary node is not able to initiate an OSCORE protected Observe cancellation (Observe with value 1) which verifies as coming from the client.
-An application MAY decide to allow intermediaries to cancel Observe registrations, e.g. to send Observe with value 1 (see Section 3.6 of {{RFC7641}}), but that is out of scope for this specification.
+An application MAY decide to allow intermediaries to cancel Observe registrations, e.g. to send Observe with value 1 (see Section 3.6 of {{RFC7641}}), but that can also be done with other methods, e.g. reusing the Token in a different request or sending a RST message.
+This is out of scope for this specification.

 ##### Notifications {#notifications}